dnsimple/dnsimple-support/content/articles/domain-transfer.markdown

 ---
-title: Transferring a Domain to DNSimple
+title: Transfer a Domain to DNSimple
 excerpt: How to transfer your registered domain to DNSimple.
 categories:
 - Domain Transfers
 ---

-# Transferring a Domain to DNSimple
+# Transfer a Domain to DNSimple

 ### Table of Contents {#toc}